ellolo/ansible-docker_influxdb_grafana/README.md

 Requirements
 ------------

-Docker must be installed and running on all hosts.
+Docker must be installed and running on the host.
 Docker can be installed using the [docker_setup role](https://github.com/ellolo/ansible-docker_setup).

 Role Variables
 --------------